ToxicFrog/doom-mods/gzap/doc/protocol.md

     small-armor   armour shards
     big-health    health that restores >50%
     small-health  other health
+    big-ammo      backpacks and rainbow mana
-    big-ammo      ammo that restores more than 10% of max small-ammo    other ammo
+    medium-ammo   ammo that restores more than 20% of max, like cell packs small-ammo    other ammo

+Currently only some of these are actually used by the generator, but they are all emitted for potential future use.

 #### `AP-SCAN-DONE { skill }`